greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SET_TRANSACTION.html.md

 The `DEFERRABLE` transaction property has no effect unless the transaction is also `SERIALIZABLE` and `READ ONLY`.
 When all of these properties are set on a transaction, the transaction may block when first acquiring its snapshot, after which it is able to run without the normal overhead of a `SERIALIZABLE` transaction and without any risk of contributing to or being cancelled by a serialization failure.
 Because Greenplum Database does not support serializable transactions, the `DEFERRABLE` transaction property has no effect in Greenplum Database.

 ## <a id="section4"></a>Parameters

+SNAPSHOT
+:   Allows a new transaction to run with the same snapshot as an existing transaction.
+You pass the id of the existing transaction to the `SET TRANSACTION SNAPSHOT` command.
+You must first call the `pg_export_snapshot` function to obtain the existing transaction's id.

 SESSION CHARACTERISTICS
 :   Sets the default transaction characteristics for subsequent transactions of a session.